 The fountains are open to the public, and many Portland families enjoy playing in the water during the warm months.

 Bike around town

-Another great way to enjoy Portland is to bike through its mostly flat streets.
+Another terrific way to enjoy Portland is to bike through its mostly flat streets.
 Many streets have dedicated bike lanes and traffic signals.

-For the adventurous, try the Columbia River Gorge trail for a great workout and amazing scenery.
+For the adventurous, try the Columbia River Gorge trail for a great workout and breathtaking scenery.

 Portland Walking Tours

 The tour started from a very convenient location, which is under (subterranean) the Pioneer Courthouse Square.